anaclet922/qr-scanner/README.md

 # qr-scanner
-### This is Android app that read qr codes made useing Java Android Studio
+### This is Android app that read qr codes made using Java Android Studio